jeancarlosti/readtimepro_integrity_sha_md5_files/README.md

-# Ticapsoriginal making integrity LOG
+# Ticapsoriginal making integrity Log
 * Create log file with sha and md5 hash code for each file

 ## make python environment: